Accelerated possession claim procedure no longer fit for purpose

 matter, the court will have no option but to list the claim for a court hearing.
 From the date this is determined, the court hearing will usually be listed 4-6 weeks away.

-If the tenant, by mistake, does not fully comprehend a question and ticks an incorrect box which is not applicable to them, the matter will still be listed for a court hearing
+If the tenant, by mistake, does not fully comprehend a question and ticks an incorrect box that is not applicable to them, the matter will still be listed for a court hearing

 Is the Accelerated procedure still accelerated?